 Judicial Nomination Committee.
 Melissa and Helen will send out electronically the summary of districts and commission info provided last year.

 Board of Governors Liaison.
 Bonnie: Section 1.27; met, studied it; table it, talk about it at the next meeting; Vote was not to accept rule change; CBA not supporting it.
-Bof Governers: Bonnie: tomorrow in Colo Springs; refocus 20-20; making the best use of talents of BOG members; attendance is way down!
-Wonder if constituants know how poorly attended it is?
+Board of Governors: Bonnie: tomorrow in Colo Springs; refocus 20-20; making the best use of talents of BOG members; attendance is way down!
+Wonder if constituents know how poorly attended it is?
 What is the best use of the talent that’s available.
 This is a serious effort by the CBA to become a value to the membership.

 Colorado Lawyer.
-Colorado Lawyers: Trish: There was an abomination of an article that someone submitted that we’ve been dealing with for some time; articles of workers compensation; then artile of young lawyers; a lot of people committed but nothing seen just yet; someone should do something on the case about the frozen embryos.
+Colorado Lawyers: Trish: There was an abomination of an article that someone submitted that we’ve been dealing with for some time; articles of workers compensation; then article on young lawyers; a lot of people committed but nothing seen just yet; someone should do something on the case about the frozen embryos.

-AAML. will announce 12/2; Marie: Amicus brief on attorney’s fes issue; should garnish maintenance awards to recover fees?
+AAML. will announce 12/2; Marie: Amicus brief on attorney’s fees issue; should garnish maintenance awards to recover fees?

 ICON.
 No update.